 Saudi Cup Betting 2021

 First there was the Breeders’ Cup Classic, then the Dubai World.
-Then there was the Everest, but the Saudi Cup, the inaugural running of which took place in Riyadh, Saudi Arabia on February 29th, is now officially the world’s richest horse race.
+Then there was the Everest, but the Saudi Cup, the inaugural running of which took place in Riyadh, Saudi Arabia on February 29th, 2020 and is now officially the world’s richest horse race.

 $20 million was the prize fund for the 1m1f dirt conditions race for three-year-olds and upwards, a contest that hailed the arrival of a serious new player on the international racing scene in the shape of a nation that had, to a great extent, been previously been very much in the shadow of so many more established racing nations.